MicrosoftDocs/Viva/Viva/engage/organize-live-event.md

 This article provides guidance for Viva Engage group admins to produce the best live event experiences for their groups and communities.
 If you're planning a large event (up to 100,000 attendees), the Microsoft 365 live events assistance team can give you the best options for your live event.
 [Learn more about this program.](https://adoption.microsoft.com/virtual-event-guidance/assistance)

 > [!NOTE]
-> [Microsoft Stream events will be unavailable](/stream/live-event-retirement) after January 31, 2024.
-Use Microsoft Teams live events to schedule your events.
+> Starting January 31, 2024, Microsoft Stream events are unavailable.
+Use [Microsoft Teams live events](/microsoftteams/overview-meetings-webinars-town-halls) to schedule events.

 ### Choose a setup that works for your live event